MillionConcepts/knowing-the-sky/knowing-the-sky/0_getting_started_draft.md

 ## Required Python Concepts

+If any of the expressions in one of these code blocks doesn't make sense to you, we recommend brushing up on that part of your Python knowledge before starting the course.

+We recommend the official Python documentation as a first reference for fundamental Python concepts,\
-'PT' refers to sections of the
-[official Python tutorial](https://docs.python.org/3/tutorial/index.html).
+and have included section references on each block.
+'PT' refers to sections of the [official Python tutorial](https://docs.python.org/3/tutorial/index.html).
 'PSL' refers to sections of the [Python Standard Library reference](https://docs.python.org/3/library/index.html#library-index).